NextGenCMB/delensalot/docs/source/config/params.rst

 configuration files
 ====================

-D.lensalot is best used via configuration files, defining all analysis details in a structured, human-readable metamodel.
+delensalot is best used via configuration files, defining all analysis details in a structured, human-readable metamodel.
-This section describes the structure of configuration files, used for running D.lensalot jobs.
+This section describes the structure of configuration files, used for running delensalot jobs.

 At the end of this section, you will understand `example`_ configuration files, and know how to modify parameters, and to write a configuration file to perfrom lensing reconstruction on your very own data.